FAQ for Data Centre Cleaning

 Contaminants such as: dust particles, dust mites, paper dust, cardboard dust, printer toner dust, hardware packaging materials, sticker label peels, paper, plastic, metal shavings, wire clippings, wire connectors, cable ties, hair, bugs, spider webs and zinc whiskers are continuously being introduced into your data center and they can build up inside hardware and equipment critical components as well as cooling and filtration areas.
 This build-up increases the risk of a power supply short circuit, circuit board malfunction, thermal system shutdown and electrical fire.
 Static electricity build up in your high-pressure laminate sub floor can cause system malfunction and it can also be hazardous to your equipment.

-Typically, IT and other sensitive environments are required to meet certain maximum levels of air borne particle levels outlined in the ISO data center standard 14644 Class 100,000 (100,000 0.5 micron particles per cubic foot of atmosphere).
+IT and other sensitive environments are often required to meet maximum levels of dust particle levels in Federal 209E and ISO 14644-1 Standards.

 How can dust affect modern equipment?